torvalds/linux/Documentation/driver-api/media/v4l2-subdev.rst

 From the bridge driver perspective, you load the sub-device module and somehow obtain the :c:type:`v4l2_subdev` pointer.
 For i2c devices this is easy: you call ``i2c_get_clientdata()``.
 For other buses something similar needs to be done.
-Helper functions exists for sub-devices on an I2C bus that do most of this tricky work for you.
+Helper functions exist for sub-devices on an I2C bus that do most of this tricky work for you.

 Each :c:type:`v4l2_subdev` contains function pointers that sub-device drivers